What is a Multisig Wallet?

 How does a multisig wallet work?

-Multisig wallets are built on smart contracts, acting as “programmable wallets” that use the smart contract’s code to establishes the rules for how many signatures are needed to approve a transaction and who the authorized signatories are.
-At its core, a multisig wallet is a smart contract deployed on a blockchain that contains the logic for managing addresses, signatures, and rules.
+Multisig wallets are built on smart contracts.
+Essentially they are “programmable wallets” that use the smart contract’s code to establish certain rules; including how many signatures are needed to approve a transaction and who the authorized signatories are.
+At its core, a multisig wallet is a smart contract deployed on a blockchain that contains the logic for managing addresses, signatures, and more.

 When a multisig wallet is created, the following parameters are defined: